Top 100 Best Places to Live

 “There’s a ripple effect into other livability factors when the schools are strong,” Carol Lloyd, executive editor of GreatSchools tells Livability.com.
 “There’s more impulse for homeowners to spend tax money and local dollars in that community.
 It’s a virtuous circle that we’ve found.
 There’s more money spent in a community on things that have a long-term effect on their community.”
 She says that communities with the best schools often have made education a focal point for policy development at the city and school district levels.

 For our Index, we also looked at the educational attainment of its residents.
 The more highly educated the parents, the theory goes, the more emphasis they’ll place on their own children’s education.
 But it’s more than that.
-Having at least a bachelor’s degree is highly tied to higher incomes, and that continues to increase with higher education levels.
+Having at least a bachelor’s degree is heavily correlated to higher incomes, and that continues to increase as education levels increase.
 There’s evidence that better-educated people lead healthier lives as well.

 The other major component of our education rating was the presence of colleges and universities within a town.
 If you look at the top cities on the list, they typically have a major college or university located within their borders.
 This is likely not coincidence.
 College towns have a number of key advantages: a constant influx of new residents; enhanced cultural opportunities often of a scale you’d find only in the largest cities; a more stable economy due to a dominant industry that is less volatile than most; and a means of creating a unique identity and sense of pride in the community.
-You see that in cities like Boulder, Durham, Berkley, and of course, our No. 1 city, Palo Alto.
+You see that in cities like Boulder, Palo Alto, Berkley and, of course, our No. 1 city, Madison.
 For a smaller city, having a major college can propel them from a good place to live to a great place to live.

 Health CareRead more

-Indeed, major hospitals are important in their role as employers, stable economic engines and their ability to attract high-skilled, high-paid workers.
-Much like having a college or university in a town, hospitals can elevate the quality of life in a town – especially in smaller towns where these institutions are often the dominant force.
+Much like having a college or university in a town, a major hospital can elevate the quality of life in a town – especially in smaller towns where these institutions are often the dominant force.
 Put together, hospitals and colleges are often referred to as “Eds and Meds” by urban theorists.
 Having one won’t necessarily make your city a best place to live all by itself, but it can certainly help.

 Therefore, the presence of hospitals within the town limits was one of the variables we measured for the health-care component of our Index.

-The other indicator was the amount spent on health care.
+We also measured the amount spent on health care, using data provided by Esri.
 These costs are eating a larger and larger share out of Americans' wallets.
-The average score across all the cities we measured was 44.
+The average score across all the cities we measured was 47.

 Sure, there are other factors to healthy living we could have measured, but the thing with health is that it correlates so highly to variables we measured elsewhere.
 People with lower incomes are more likely to suffer from diabetes and other weight-related illnesses, for instance.
 People with higher education tend to live longer.
 Cities with higher Walk Scores have residents who weigh less, are happier and spend more time working for the benefit of their communities.
 We didn’t want to measure too many variables that would essentially say the same thing.
 So, we focused again on our guiding principles, looking at access and affordability of care.